kishykumar/YibbyPartner/YibbyPartner/Pods/JTCalendar/README.md

 }
 ```

 - `calendar:didTouchDayView:` this method is used to respond to a touch on a dayView.
-For exemple you can indicate to display another month if dayView is from another month.
+For example you can indicate to display another month if dayView is from another month.

 ```objective-c
 - (void)calendar:(JTCalendarManager *)calendar didTouchDayView:(JTCalendarDayView *)dayView